cloudinary-training/cld-intro-php/README.md

 #### Mac
 Mac comes with PHP installed.
-To install the latest version of PHP use HomeBrew.
+To install the latest version of PHP use Homebrew.
 You can [install Homebrew](https://brew.sh/)

 ```bash
 brew install php